 Zane David Memeger was appointed by President Barack Obama as the United States Attorney for the Eastern District of Pennsylvania on May 6, 2010, following confirmation by the United States Senate.
 As the United States Attorney, Mr. Memeger has three statutory responsibilities: the prosecution of criminal cases brought by the federal government; the prosecution and defense of civil cases in which the United States is a party; and the collection of debts owed the federal government which are administratively uncollectible.

-Mr. Memeger is currently serving a two-year term on the Attorney General’s Advisory Committee (AGAC), where he serves as Co-Chair for the Health Care Fraud Working Group.
-He also sits on the following AGAC subcommittees: White Collar/Fraud Subcommittee, Violent and Organized Crime Subcommittee, LECC/Victim/Community Issues Subcommittee, Cyber Crime/Intellectual Property Subcommittee and the Racial Disparities Working Group.
+Mr. Memeger currently serves on the Attorney General’s Advisory Committee (AGAC).
+He is Co-Chair for the Health Care Fraud Working Group, and also sits on the following AGAC subcommittees: White Collar/Fraud Subcommittee, Violent Crime and Organized Crime Subcommittee, LECC/Victim/Community Issues Subcommittee, Cyber Crime/Intellectual Property Subcommittee and the Racial Disparities Working Group.
 Additionally, he serves on the Executive Board of the Philadelphia/Camden High Intensity Drug Trafficking Area Program (HIDTA), for which he served as Vice-Chair in 2011 and Chair in 2012.

-After eleven years serving the public as a federal prosecutor, Mr. Memeger returned to the private sector in 2006 where he became a partner with Morgan, Lewis & Bockius.
+After 11 years serving the public as a federal prosecutor, Mr. Memeger returned to the private sector in 2006, becoming a partner with Morgan, Lewis & Bockius.
 During that time his practice focused on white-collar criminal defense work and corporate investigations.
 He also published various writings on the topics of off-label marketing of pharmaceuticals and medical devices, corporate compliance and ethics, and corporate responses to government investigations.
 Additionally, Mr. Memeger was very involved with Morgan Lewis’ pro bono program, handling cases as a member of the Criminal Justice Act (CJA) Panel for the Eastern District of Pennsylvania and supervising young attorneys handling matters for the Support Center for Child Advocates and the Education Law Center.

 Mr. Memeger is a member of the Penn Law Chapter of the American Inns of Court; the Philadelphia Bar Association; and The Philadelphia Barristers’ Association.
 Prior to his appointment as United States Attorney, Mr. Memeger served on the Board of Trustees for the People’s Light & Theatre Company, and as a member of the Regional Selection Committee for the University of Virginia Jefferson Scholarship Foundation.